AnuPlayz/Basic-C-Programs/README.md

 10. **Reverse of a Five-Digit Number:** Find and display the reverse of a five-digit number.
 [Source Code](easy_programs/revNum.cpp)

 11. **Sum of Digits in a Five-Digit Number:** Calculate the sum of all the digits in a five-digit number.
 [Source Code](easy_programs/sumOfDigits.cpp)

+###If-Else

+12. **Find the Maximum Age of Two Students:** Calculate the maximum age between two students.

+13. **Find the Largest Number Among Three Numbers:** Find the largest number among three input numbers.

+14. **Check Negative or Positive:** Determine whether a number is negative or positive and display the result.

+15. **Check Even or Odd:** Determine whether a number is even or odd and display the result.

+16. **Check Leap Year:** Determine whether a given year is a leap year or not and display the result.

+17. **Check Vowel or Consonant:** Determine whether a character is a vowel or consonant and display the result.

+18. **Find the Largest Number Among Two Numbers:** Find the largest number between two input numbers.